sonyarianto/pocketbase-docker/README.md

 networks:
   my-network:
     name: my-network
-    external: true

 volumes:
   pocketbase-volume:
     name: pocketbase-volume
-    external: true
 ```

 Run it with `docker compose up -d`.
 At this point I already can run Pocketbase on https://pocketbase.xxx.xxx or https://pocketbase.xxx.xxx/_/ for the admin page.
-Just `docker inspect pocketbase` for details.
+Just `docker inspect pocketbase` for more details.

 ## Nginx config (my scenario, reverse proxy use case)